Akiya-Research-Institute/NNEngine-API/doc_en/docs/how-to-use-onnxruntime-module.md

 === "BP"

 	1. Call "Get Output Tensor Info" to confirm the order of the output tensors as well as their types and sizes.
 	2. Add variables of byte, integer, integer64, or float arrays whose types and sizes match the previous results.
+		If you are using UE5 and float arrays for output.
+You need to create *single-precision* float arrays.
+See [this page](../ue5-float-bp).
 	3. Call "Bind Output xxx Array" for each output tensor and specify the created array as the data output destination from the ONNX model.

 	![](images/OnnxRuntime_bindOutput.png){ loading=lazy }